 Are you a part of a family that demands bread or rolls with every dinner?
 If you answered yes, then you’re going to love these dinner rolls absolutely.
 In addition to being gluten free, they don’t have any dairy or egg in them either which makes them perfect for just about everyone at the dinner table, even if they’re currently on a diet (They’d also be a great addition to any healthy Thanksgiving meal).

 Sometimes, you’re not hungry, and all you want for dinner is a salad.
 This is a perfect choice for when those instances strike you – It’s loaded with all kinds of nutrients that your body needs to function properly, and the taste is unlike any other salad you’ve had.
 Not a fan of the ingredients?
 That’s what’s so great about salads – They can be tailored to suit your own needs.

 Cauliflower And Chickpea Patties With Chia Seeds

-This is an absolutely perfect recipe if you’re a vegetarian because these awesome little patties are not only full of nutrients, but they’re also packed full of flavour (and can be flavoured to suit your own individual tastes if you’re feeling a little creative the next time you’re in the kitchen).
+This is an perfect recipe if you’re a vegetarian because these awesome little patties are not only full of nutrients but they’re also packed full of flavor (and can be flavored to suit your tastes if you’re feeling a little creative the next time you’re in the kitchen).
 They’re great as a side dish, but can also be a main depending on what else you serve it with (I recommend a salad).
-Note: You have to scroll towards the bottom to get the English version of this recipe.
+Note: You must scroll towards the bottom to get the English version of this recipe.